 You may have thought that playing into a “cup” or “mug” for effect was more of a “demonstrative” thing.
 Very cool but not much use beyond that…

-I wanted something that:
+I wanted a professional solution that:

 ✔ Had great tone